Royal Ulster Rifles: Early years

-The regiment suffered serious losses at the Battle of Stormberg in December 1899 during the Second Boer War.
+Second Boer War

+The 2nd battalion of the regiment took part in the Second Boer War in South Africa, with more than 1,000 men leaving Belfast in October 1899.
+They suffered serious losses at the Battle of Stormberg in December 1899, and continued fighting throughout the war, which ended in May 1902.
+A large contingent of officers and men returned to Ireland in February 1903, and took part in a special parade before they all received medals.
 In October 1905, a memorial was erected in the grounds of Belfast City Hall in memory of the 132 who did not return.
 Field Marshal Lord Grenfell unveiled the memorial while the Times reported the event.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had three Reserve but no Territorial battalions.

 First World War

 Regular Army

 The 1st Battalion landed at Le Havre as part of the 25th Brigade in the 8th Division in November 1914 for service on the Western Front.
 It saw action at the Battle of Neuve Chapelle in March 1915, the Battle of Fromelles in July 1915 and the Battle of Loos in September 1915 before taking part in the Battle of the Somme in September 1916.

 The 2nd Battalion landed at Rouen as part of the 7th Brigade in the 3rd Division in August 1914 and in the remainder of that year saw action at the Battle of Mons, Battle of Le Cateau, First Battle of the Marne, First Battle of the Aisne, Battle of La Bassée and the Battle of Messines.
 By September 1914, only 6 officers and 200 men of the Battalion's original 1,100 men were still in active service.
 By October the battalion had been further reduced to two officers and 46 men and by the end of 1914, 97 per cent of the original battalion had been killed, injured or taken prisoner.